favourch/Notes-blog/docs/USMLE/MSK/Atopic dermatitis.md

 	- Keratosis pilaris: keratinized hair follicles (rough bumps) typically distributed over extensor arms and thighs
 	- Hertoghe sign: thinning or loss of the outer third of the eyebrows

->[!tip]
->The symptoms of atopic dermatitis are variable and often change in the course of a lifetime.
-Pruritus and dry skin are usually the main symptoms.

 ---
 # Diagnostics
 - [[../Respiratory/Atopy|Atopy]]